KIRPAT/roll-bot/README.md

 # RollBot

-A dice rolling bot that you needed, but you never knew.
+A dice rolling bot that you needed, but you never knew.``!roll help`` to see how to use it.

 #### Prerequisities:
   - Every bot has a unique key, that you should **NEVER EVER SHARE** with anyone.
 You have to write yours inside the ``.env`` file that should be located at the root folder.
 (Right next to ``package.json`` and ``index.js``.)